ryanhlewis/VoxelEarth/README.md

 [ ✔‌ ] **CPU Voxelization**: We have an implementation in our [web-client](https://github.com/voxelearth/web-client), port it to work with the plugin.

 [ ‌ ] **VXCH Patch**: We have an implementation in our [VXCH-patch](https://github.com/voxelearth/vxch-patch), which overhauls position files and indexed json into a Voxel Chunk (VXCH) binary format which is at least 5x faster and more disk efficient.
+Unclear if this is needed anymore with the In-Memory (no storage IO) patch.

-[ ‌ ] **Collapse NodeJS dependency**: We have external reliance on NodeJS (Draco decompression + rotation).
+[ ✔‌‌ ] **Collapse NodeJS dependency**: We have external reliance on NodeJS (Draco decompression + rotation).
 Porting these to be inside the Java would be better to allow the plugin to just be a single jarfile- but NodeJS is super fast for massively parallel downloading + Draco decompression + GLB rotation!
 Would need to benchmark!

 ### Developing
 **CPU Voxelization:**\